 There’s no sense in paying the asking price for a brand new iPad Pro if you’re only going to be reading eBooks or browsing the Internet.
 Either of the other two models will be more than appropriate for your needs.

-We hope that this guide has been helpful and Cyber Monday iPad deals for 2016 are right around the corner – make sure to check out the page for all of the latest iPad deals from a variety of retailers for Cyber Monday 2016!
+We hope that this guide has been helpful in choosing your perfect iPad for Cyber Monday 2017!
+Make sure to check out our dedicated Cyber Monday iPad Deals for 2017 page for all of the latest iPad sales from a wide selection of retailers for Cyber Monday 2017!